Akryum/vue-virtual-scroller/README.md

 ### Important notes

-- ⚠️ You need to set the size of the virtual-scroller element and the items elements (for example, with CSS).
-Unless you are using [variable height mode](#variable-height-mode), all items should have the same height to prevent display glitches.
+- **⚠️ You need to set the size of the virtual-scroller element and the items elements (for example, with CSS).
+Unless you are using [variable size mode](#variable-size-mode), all items should have the same height (or width in horizontal mode) to prevent display glitches.**
-- If the items are objects, the scroller needs to be able to identify them.
+- **⚠️ If the items are objects, the scroller needs to be able to identify them.
 By default it will look for an `id` field on the items.
-This can be configured with the `keyField` prop.
+This can be configured with the `keyField` prop if you are using another field name.**
 - It is not recommended to use functional components inside RecycleScroller since the components are reused (so it will actually be slower).
 - The components used in the list should expect `item` prop change without being re-created (use computed props or watchers to properly react to props changes!).
 - You don't need to set `key` on list content (but you should on all nested `<img>` elements to prevent load glitches).
-- The browsers have a height limitation on DOM elements, it means that currently the virtual scroller can't display more than ~500k items depending on the browser.
+- The browsers have a size limitation on DOM elements, it means that currently the virtual scroller can't display more than ~500k items depending on the browser.
 - Since DOM elements are reused for items, it's recommended to define hover styles using the provided `hover` class instead of the `:hover` state selector (e.g. `.vue-recycle-scroller__item-view.hover` or `.hover .some-element-inside-the-item-view`).

 ### How does it work?